 There is a great deal of exposed rock in Arches, and much of it is spotted with multicolored lichens.
 Lichens usually grow on north-facing surfaces since reduced solar radiation is an advantage for many organisms in the desert.
 Lichens also colonize healthy, mature biological soil crust, and occasionally on live or dead plant material.
 Many species of lichen are found in Arches.

-A lichen is actually a simple community of at least two organisms, namely fungi with green algae or cyanobacteria, though sometimes with both.
+A lichen is actually a simple community of at least two organisms: fungi combined with green algae or cyanobacteria, or sometimes with both.
 The lichen structure is more elaborate and durable than either fungi or algae alone.
 Green algae and cyanobacteria manufacture food via photosynthesis, while fungi provide a buffer against weather and are capable of extracting nutrients from soil and rock.